 Finance controllers know that travel and expense is one of the major expense categories in their organization.
 Businesses with frequent travelers should be aware that T&E is often a target for fraud.
 Modern T&E systems provide tools that evaluate spending trends and can find payment fraud.

 An online spend management solution, and the use of a corporate credit card can identify possible fraud before the damage is done.
-Also, a well-established expense management policy helps prevent fraud in expense reimbursement.
+Moreover, a well-established expense management policy helps prevent fraud in expense reimbursement.

 A few types of T&E fraud are listed below: